octobercms/docs/extensibility-components.md

 }
 ```

-This defines what properties are accepted by this component.
+This defines the properties accepted by this component.

 #### Component events